Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Things To Know

 0. The install is a bit complex.
-We can help, though. **If you run into problems, please visit us in irc, on freenode, in [#diaspora](http://webchat.freenode.net/?channels=diaspora).**
+We can help, though. **If you run into problems, please visit us in IRC, on freenode, in [#diaspora](http://webchat.freenode.net/?channels=diaspora).**

 1. These instructions are for machines running [Ubuntu](http://www.ubuntu.com/), [Debian](http://www.debian.org/),
 [Fedora](http://www.fedoraproject.org) or [Mac OS X](http://www.apple.com/macosx/).
 In this document the **Debian** version used is Lenny 5.0, the **Ubuntu** version is 10.04 or 10.10, and the **OS X** version is 10.6 (Snow Leopard).
 Diaspora does not currently install on Windows, though we are working on it.